slabban/slabban.github.io/index.md

 ## About Me

-I'm a Mechatronics Engineer with demonstrated experience regarding the development of data processing, state estimation, and control algorithms for GPS/GNSS, LIDAR, Radar, Camera, and a variety of sensors that are used in current Autonomous and Advanced Drive Assistance Systems.
+I'm a Mechatronics Engineer with demonstrated experience regarding the development of data processing, state estimation, and control algorithms for GPS/GNSS, LIDAR, Radar, Camera, and a variety of sensors that are used in current Autonomous and Advanced Drive Assistance Systems (ADAS).
 In addition, I have a secondary focus on Electric Motor and PCB design.
 Accompanied with an undergraduate degree in Mechanical Engineering, my skills shine when bridging the multi-disciplinary gap between hardware and software through strong teamwork and effective communication and presentation skills.

 At heart, my dream is to make the indivdual life safer and more efficient through vehicle autonomy and robotic applications with the end goal of creating a global mindset that targets sustainability and safety for our current and future generations.